 One of the areas where Liberty Mutual’s homeowners insurance excels is in its affordability.

-The national average for homeowners insurance as of early 2022 is $1,390.
+The national average for homeowners insurance is $1,390.
 That works out to $115 per month.

 By contrast, the average cost withLiberty Mutual is only $1,230 per year, which is just $102 per month.
 That’s more than 12% below the national average.